peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

       CBORObject second)`<br>
  Divides a CBORObject object by the value of a CBORObject object.
 * `byte[] EncodeToBytes()`<br>
- Gets the binary representation of this data item.
+ Writes the binary representation of this CBOR object and returns a byte array of that representation.
 * `byte[] EncodeToBytes​(CBOREncodeOptions options)`<br>
- Gets the binary representation of this data item.
+ Writes the binary representation of this CBOR object and returns a byte array of that representation, using the specified options for encoding the object to CBOR format.
 * `boolean equals​(CBORObject other)`<br>
  Compares the equality of two CBOR objects.
 * `boolean equals​(Object obj)`<br>